nafizjiwa/REACT-Redux/README.md

 - The state object (initialState) and the state management logic (stateReducer)
 - Actions trigger the reducer function and then change state
 - A dispatched Action --> Describes what to change
-- Reducers are functions they accept current state & action object and return the next state

 ### **1. STATE Defined
       const initialState = [ 'Take Five', 'Claire de Lune', 'Respect' ];